 Liking themselves helps children feel happy and succeed in life.
-You can encourage confidence in your kids and improve how they see themselves by reading children’s books about self esteem!
+You can encourage confidence in your kids by reading children’s books about self esteem!

 “I LOVE YOU!” my son bellowed to himself in the mirror.